Ki-Woong95/Ki-Woong95.github.io/_portfolio/portfolio-3.md

 ### Training and Validation
 The training data was divided into a training set and a validation set (validation size : 20%).
-The total number of training sets was 22,557 and the total number of validation sets was 5,640.
+The size of the training set was 22,557 and the size of the validation set was 5,640.

 #### Optimizer and hyperparameters:
     - optimizer: AdamW